 (This is a grant-funded, non-tenure track position.
 Funding must be available for any continuation of appointment.)

-APPLICATION DEADLINE: April 2, 2018 or until suitable candidate is located.
+APPLICATION DEADLINE: April 1, 2019 or until a suitable applicant is located.

-APPLICATION PROCEDURE: Must apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) ) by attaching cover letter with detailed resume including educational and employment experience, transcripts, two letters of recommendation, and any other pertinent information.
-Letters of recommendation can be sent directly to:
+APPLICATION PROCEDURE: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter along with current resume, transcripts, and three letters of reference.
+Paper, faxed or emailed application materials will not be accepted, except that in lieu of attaching the recommendation letters online, they may be sent directly to: